Mad Gasser of Mattoon: Toxic waste or pollution

 On September 12, Chief of Police Cole told a press conference that odors and symptoms reported may have been the result of pollutants or toxic waste released by nearby industrial plants, and speculated that carbon tetrachloride or trichloroethylene, both of which have a sweet odor and can induce symptoms similar to those reported by purported gasser victims, may have been the substance released.

 In response to Cole's statement, Atlas-Imperial, the primary company implicated in this affair, released a statement of its own saying that their facility had only five gallons of carbon tetrachloride in stock, which was contained in firefighting equipment.
 Atlas-Imperial officials also denied that any quantities of trichloroethylene (an industrial solvent used by Atlas) could be responsible for sickness in the town, reasoning that it would have taken significant quantities of the chemical to sicken the townspeople, and that factory workers would have experienced similar symptoms long before anybody outside of the factory was affected.

 At the time of the gassing, the Atlas plant had been certified as safe by the State Department of Health.

 Actual assailant

+The first theory of the attacks published in local newspapers and reported by police was that there was an actual assailant gassing the community.
 After analyzing events, some researchers have concluded that at least some of the gasser incidents were the work of an actual attacker who carried out a series of gassings as reported by witnesses.
+The description Mr. Kearney provided of the possible attacker was spread though nationwide media, and it was not until later that other theories were considered.
+The mayor of Mattoon, as well as experts in the Chemical Warfare Service considered possible gasses used such as mustard gas or chloropicrin, although the symptoms didn’t quite match up.
+The superintendent of the Illinois Bureau of Criminal Identification and Investigation, Richard Piper, even stated in a local newspaper:"The existence of the anesthetic, or whatever it is, is genuine"Even within this theory however, it is still debated whether there was an assailant for the duration of the gassing incidents or if it was at first before changing over time.